 Since there are different types and origins of black tea, you should find authentic sellers to ensure that you get the taste and flavor you want.

-BornTea offers authentic Dianhong (滇红) Black Tea, straight from our farmland in Feng Qing, Yunnan Province.
+BornTea offers authentic and sustainable Dianhong (滇红) Black Tea, straight from our farmland in Feng Qing, Yunnan Province.
 Our Dianhong Black Tea is special, as Dianhong Black Tea itself is considered a relatively high-end gourmet black tea.
 Dianhong black tea leaves look more luxurious, with the “golden tips” present in the tea.
 You will get a brassy golden orange tea with a gentle earthy aroma and no astringency when you brew the tea.
 It is sweet, thin, but at the same time deep and smooth.
 Get your first (or n-th!) cup of Dianhong Black Tea from BornTea here.